GregWaters/Golem/docs/specification.md

 This allows for each call to be optimized to fit the current use (for example, if a parameter is a constant value, the function doesn't have to treat it as unknown), but be aware that your code size may greatly increase if you apply this attribute to large functions!

 Attributes can also be applied to variables, like `@view` as shown below.
 Another important attribute is `@explicit`, which is applied on type declarations and means "do not implicitly cast this type to any other type!".
 This is helpful for type holding special data, like a user-defined pointer type.
 Implicitly casting a pointer to another type is almost never what you want to do, so it should be declared with `@explicit` to avoid such cases.
+This attribute is a great way to implement 'data hiding' or 'encapsulation', a design pattern found in just about every C++ project ever written.

 # Views (Representing Data continued)
 In Golem, a constant is referred to as a **view**.
 I chose this name because I feel it draws a good parallel to reality in that you are merely 'seeing' this value, and it is not mutable in any way.